datagrok-ai/public/help/datagrok/solutions/domains/bio/oligo-toolkit.md

 is by using the custom Python script from the OligoToolkit package, which is tricky.
 This part of the code is being refactored now.

-### Structure
+### Chemical structure generator

-A simple tool to convert sequences to SDF.
+A tool to convert nucleotide sequences to SDF.
 It is designed especially for generating siRNA chemical structure with the sense strand and one or two anti-sense strands.
 Paste the sequences for sense and anti-sense strands and get the structure in the SDF format.